-Processes by default are limited in what they can share with each other because they do not share their memory spaces.
+Processes by default are limited in what they can share with each other because they do not share their logical memory spaces.
 Thus, for example, they do not in general share variables and other objects that they create in memory.
-Most operating systems provide an API for sharing memory though.
+To make sharing possible, most operating systems provide an API for sharing memory.
 For example, in Linux 2.4 and later, and glibc 2.2 and later, POSIX shared memory is available so that unrelated processes can communicate through shared memory objects.
 Solaris also supported shared memory, both natively and with support for the later POSIX standard.
 In addition, processes can share files and messages, and they can send each other signals to synchronize.